Liu Xiu the Emperor Guangwu of Han — Extraordinary Revenge Emperor on Back of Cattle and His Love Triangle

 Years later, the current crown prince, the first son of Guo, resigned himself as heir; then, the first son of Yin Lihua was nominated as the new crown prince.

-This was a famous love triangle that involved true love and a political alliance.
+This famous love triangle involved true love and a political alliance.

 Painted Ivory Ruler of the Eastern Han Dynasty — Shanxi Museum (Photo by Dongmaiying)

-Though they all had their discomforts, in the end, all achieved what they had expected at the beginning: political power, love, and accompany.
+Though they all had their discomforts, in the end, all achieved what they had expected: political power, love, and accompany.

 Yin Lihua, the love of Liu Xiu's life, was a beautiful, considerate, and virtuous woman who constantly loved her husband and carefully raised their children.

-After Liu Xiu passed away, she and her sons obtained absolute power, they still had a very good relationship with Guo and her sons.
+After Liu Xiu passed away, she and her sons obtained absolute power and still had an excellent relationship with Guo and her sons.

 Guo and her sons were rewarded with a great deal of money and honor; together, they made a warm and happy big family.

-As for Guo, it was a little bit difficult to define whether she and Liu Xiu were ever in love or just a purely political alliance.
-But she did do a good job as a helpful and decent queen.
+As for Guo, it wasn't easy to define whether she and Liu Xiu were ever in love or just a purely political alliance.
+But she did do an excellent job as a helpful and decent queen.

 Imperial Jade Seal of Queens of the Han Dynasty — Shaanxi History Museum (Photo by Dongmaiying)